abemedia/abemedia.github.io/index.md

 ---
 layout: default
-title: ABE Media Web Design &middot; Website Design &amp; Development
+title: Web Design Agency Brighton &middot; Website Design &amp; Development
 lead: Websites optimised for mobile phones & tablets. <br>Don't miss out on any customers, regardless of what device they are using to browse the web.
 slug: home
 image: /images/services/abemedia.png